Gary Health Department Installs Narcan Vending Machines

 March 25, 2025

-Gary, IN – The Gary Health Department is proud to announce the installation of its first Narcan vending machine in the city.
-These machines are proactive measure to make lifesaving Narcan readily available to individuals and families suffering from the opioid crisis.
-The first vending machine was installed on March 21st at the Adam Benjamin JR Metro Center, located at 200 W 4th Avenue, Gary, IN 46402.
-The Health Department will announce additional locations for machines later in 2025.
+Gary, IN – The Gary Health Department is proud to announce the installation of four Narcan vending machines in the city.
+These machines are a proactive measure to make lifesaving Narcan readily available to individuals and families suffering from the opioid crisis.

 "This is a crucial step towards addressing the opioid crisis that has affected so many of our families and communities,” stated Mayor Eddie Melton.
 “By making lifesaving Narcan readily available, we are giving our residents a fighting chance to survive overdoses and ultimately save lives.
 My administration will continue to fight against the devastating impacts of addiction and gather resources to give families the support they need."